 - Do a check of the voltage and phase sequence in the installation bracket terminal.
-Make sure that the voltage and phase sequence matches the planned setup.
-Refer to 4.12.5 To connect the power cable to the terminal, page 32. - 6.
+Make sure that the voltage and phase sequence matches the planned setup. - 6.
 Switch the power/voltage to off.

-7. Read the QR code on the installation bracket using the GARO Connect App.
+7. Read the QR code on the installation bracket using the Gar Connect App.
 At this step, it is time to connect the charging station, created in the GARO Connect App to the physical installation bracket.
-Refer to 4.14 GARO Connect, page 57 for more information about the procedure and functions of the GARO Connect app.
+Refer to 3.13 GARO Connect, page 33 for more information about the procedure and functions of the GARO Connect app.